avs-dvk-workshop/avs-dvk-workshop.github.io/_posts/2019-04-28-12-write-lambda.md

 layout: nil
 ---
 ### Lambda function code
-Let�s return to the Lambda function page.
+Let's return to the Lambda function page.
 Here we click on the name of our function in the middle of the page:
 ![alt text](/assets/55 - Selecting lambda function.png)
 Then scroll down until you see the text editor, this is where we put the code - yours should only have a simply "Hello World" snippet in there.
 ![alt text](/assets/56 - Lambda function code editor.png)